 When will Blackboard (CourseWeb) be retired?

-Blackboard will no longer be retired on June 12, 2020 at 11:59 p.m. as previously planned.
-The new retirement date will be in the late fall 2020 term, and will be shared as soon as it is available.
-While we do not expect Blackboard to be available for course delivery during the fall 2020 term, it will be available for students and faculty to access previous term content until the new retirement date.
-Blackboard content is being archived for record keeping purposes, and designated Pitt staff will retain limited access to that archive content.
+Blackboard will be retired on Dec.
+11, 2020.
+While Blackboard will not be available for active course delivery during the fall 2020 term, it will be available for students and faculty to access previous term content until the retirement date.
+Blackboard content is being archived for record keeping purposes, and designated Pitt staff will retain limited access to that archive content after the retirement date.

 Will Blackboard content be migrated automatically?